A novel understanding of the role of plasma-molecular kinetics on divertor power exhaust: Introduction

-The upstream edge of the neutral cloud, just below the ionisation region, helpfully corresponds with a peak in so-called Fulcher emission from the molecules.
-Fulcher emission is a visible band of spectral lines between $\sim 600$ nm and $\sim 640$ nm emitted by electronically excited hydrogen molecules ($d^3\Pi^-_u\rightarrow a^3\Sigma^+_g$).
+The upstream edge of the neutral cloud, just below (downstream of) the ionisation region, corresponds with a peak in Fulcher emission from the molecules, as is well established by measurements and emission modelling in both MAST-U and TCV \cite{Verhaegh2023, Verhaegh2021b}.
+Fulcher emission is a visible band of spectral lines between $\sim 600$ nm and $\sim 640$ nm emitted by electronically excited hydrogen molecules transitioning from the upper Fulcher state ($d^3\Pi^-_u$) to the lower Fulcher state ($a^3\Sigma^+_g$) and is very useful as a diagnostic tool.
 It is at this edge where there starts to be a significant number of molecules but still enough hot electrons to electronically excite the molecules.
-For this reason, the downstream-end of peak Fulcher emission can be thought of as the ``detachment front" and is now extensively used to diagnose \cite{Verhaegh2023b,Wijkamp2023,Osborne2023} and even control \cite{BobK} detachment. \\
+In this paper, we refer to this region of peak Fulcher emission as the ``detachment front" in keeping with other works where the same region is used to diagnose \cite{Verhaegh2023b,Wijkamp2023,Osborne2023} and even control \cite{BobK} detachment on MAST-U.\\

+In detached conditions ($T_e <3-5$ eV), ion-molecule collisions have been found to be a dominant mechanism for power and momentum losses in MAST-U SOLPS-ITER simulations \cite{Omkar}.
+Meanwhile, in the same detached conditions, reactions in the form of molecular chain chemistry processes are dominated by ion sinks (Molecular Activated Recombination or MAR) and neutral sources (Molecular Activated Dissociation or MAD) \cite{Verhaegh2021b, Verhaegh2024}.
+This highlights the importance of plasma-molecule interactions in the detachment process.\\

+The same $\mathrm{D}_2$ Fulcher emission which indicates the detachment front, can be monitored \textit{in high spectral resolution}, allowing for careful study of the molecules' rotational and vibrational, or ``rovibrational", distribution.
+This measurement provides information on both collisions between the plasma and the molecules via the rotational distribution (rotational temperature); and information on the likelihood of the plasma to undergo molecular chain chemistry processes, which favour highly vibrationally excited molecules, via the vibrational distribution.\\